 You can only take a tax deduction for a loss in your IRA's value if you liquidate all of the investments and withdrawal all of the money.
-If your total distributions are less than the total amount of your contributions, you can claim the loss as a miscellaneous deduction when you file your federal income tax return.
+If your total distributions are less than the total amount of your contributions, you can claim the loss as a miscellaneous deduction when you file your federal income tax return, up until the 2017 tax year.
 To claim the loss, you must itemize your deductions on IRS Schedule A. The loss is subject to the agency's "2 percent rule," which means you can only deduct the amount of your loss that exceeds 2 percent of your adjusted gross income.

 New tax reforms have done away with miscellaneous deductions, effective for tax years 2018 through 2025, so you cannot claim a loss of your IRA's value during this period.
 You can, however, still claim these losses on your 2017 and prior returns.